pakastin/ama/README.md

 - https://deck-of-cards.js.org
 - https://nodegarden.js.org

 I thought it would be fun to have my own AMA.
-So, [ask a question](https://github.com/pakastin/ama/issues), anything!
+So, [ask me a question](https://github.com/pakastin/ama/issues/new), anything! 😎